Ask the expert about food allergies in kids

 About Nestlé Start Healthy Stay Healthy™

-Nestlé Start Healthy Stay Healthy™ is Nestlé’s commitment to help support the healthy growth and development of babies by helping mothers establish healthy eating habits for them at each developmental stage.
+Nestlé Start Healthy Stay Healthy™ is Nestlé’s commitment to help support the healthy growth and development of babies.
+They do this by helping mothers establish healthy eating habits for them at each developmental stage.
 Nutrition in the first 1,500 days has a major impact on a child’s future.

 1,000 days – It’s the time it takes to change the destiny of a child for the better, to help him develop to his full potential.
 At Nestlé, our vision is to help mothers ensure children receive good nutrition from conception, through pregnancy and breastfeeding, at weaning time and stage appropriate feeding choices all through toddlerhood.
 To deliver on that belief, Nestlé combines science, education and product innovation.